SystemsApproach/security/principles.rst

 destination information, to determine where to send traffic.

-The second major requirement is *integrity*, which means having confidence that the information we're receiving is trustworthy, and for example, has not been modified by some adversary while in transit.
+The second major requirement is *integrity*, which about having confidence that the information we're receiving is trustworthy, and for example, has not been modified by some adversary while in transit.
 Assuring integrity is multi-faceted, involving far more than "in transit" adversaries.

 For example, we need to be able to verify that an item of data was sent by the entity that claimed to have sent it.
-This is called *authentication*, and in the example of e-commerce, this is what allows us to know we are connected to, say, the website of the vendor we wish to patronize and not handing over our credit card to some impostor.
+This means we need to *authenticate* the sender, and in the example of e-commerce, this is what allows us to know we are connected to, say, the website of the vendor we wish to patronize and not handing over our credit card to some impostor.

-To authenticate a party we're communicating with, in turn, suggests that we must have a concept of *identity*.
+To authenticate a party we're communicating with, in turn, implies that we must have a concept of *identity*.
 That is, we need a system by which the entities involved in communication, often called *principals*, can be securely identified.
 As we discuss later, this problem is harder to solve than it might first appear.
-How can we know that a website we are communicating with actually represents the business with whom we wish to communicate?
-Or how does a banking system know that the person behind a particular request is actually the account holder?
+How can we know that a website with a particular URL actually represents the business with whom we wish to communicate?
+Or how does a banking system know that the person behind a particular HTTP request is actually the account holder?

-Message integrity means not only being concerned that an adversary might modify our data in transit, but we also need to be concerned about *replay attacks*, in which data is captured and then retransmitted at some later time.
-For example, we would want to protect against an attack in which an item added to a shopping cart was repeatedly added again by an attacker.
-Thus it is a common requirement to have some form of *replay prevention*.
+Integrity also requires messages be *original* and *timely*, which is threatened by the possibility data is captured and then retransmitted at some later time.
+This is known as a *replay attack*, where for example, we want to protect against an item being repeatedly added to a shopping cart by an attacker.
+Thus, it is a common requirement to have some form of *replay prevention*.

-Another related requirement in computer system security is *access control*, the ability to limit who has access to a system and what operations they may perform on it.
-This applies not only to end systems but to network devices such as routers and infrastructure components such as name servers.

-The final major requirement is *availability*, which is usually taken to mean that networks and the systems attached to them must be protected against *denial-of-service* (DoS) attacks.
+The final major requirement is *availability*, which is primarily concerned with protecting networks and the systems attached to them against *denial-of-service* (DoS) attacks.
 The Morris Worm was an early example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already present, the resources consumed by the worm rendered those computers unable to function.
 Networks provide a means by which data can be amplified by replication, allowing large volumes of traffic to be sent to the target of a DoS attack; thus it has become necessary to develop means to mitigate such attacks.

+As a consequence of these three main requirements—confidentiality, integrity, and availability—additional requirements are placed on our underlying systems.
+For example, computer systems must provide *access control*, which is the ability to limit who has access to a system and what operations they may perform on it.
+Once we can securely identify principals, we must also limit which ones can, for example, read or write messages.
+This clearly applies to end systems (our laptops and the web servers we communicate with), but also to network devices such as routers and infrastructure components such as name servers.

 2.2 Broader System Requirements
 -------------------------------------